-The acquisition and operation of a Hotel is a particularly important sector for the Greek economy, which relies heavily on tourism revenues.
+The hotel sector is particularly important for the Greek economy, being an economy which relies heavily on tourism revenues.

 The legal process for buying a hotel in Greece was once rather complex and slow; however, due to recent legislative changes the process and the supporting documents needed for Hotel licensing have been simplified.